I’ve seen many changes in the media industry in 20 years in London.

 Great images are great images no matter who it was shot by or the camera it was shot on.
 I’ve personally never been inspired by any particular great photograph or cinematographer.
 There are great photographers out there creating some great images on iPhones and they are kids.
 And I’m looking at them to learn a few new tips as I’m a great believer in “being original is not disclosing where you first saw it”

 How I shoot

-Cool calm and collected!
-That’s what we want on a photo shoot.
-A photographer must be a negotiator, diplomat, somebody who is supposed to stay calm when the shoot is all going wrong and models are scrapping!
-If all models want world peace…..how come they always fight?
+A good director must be a good communicator, negotiator, diplomat, and somebody who is supposed to stay calm when the shoot is all going wrong and models are scrapping!

-Having shot everything from celebrity weddings, portraits, magazine spreads, dinner parties, adventure trips to hanging out of airplanes and the front end of powerboats to get “that” shot and adding to the mix shooting quite a bit of commercial editorial and glamourtorial has left me in the good running to cater for any surprises.
+Having shot everything from PR, celebrity weddings, portraits, magazine spreads, adventure trips to hanging out of helicopters to get “that” shot has left me in the good running to cater for most surprises.
 I like the challenge and find by not just restricting myself to just one kind of photography I’m very experienced in catering for most events and photographic challenges thrown in my direction.